-If you frequently make more unusual cookies that contain acidic foods like lemon or orange, its important to remember that aluminium and acid react, and your citrus cookies might develop a slight metallic taste.
+However, if you frequently make more unusual cookies that contain acidic foods like lemon or orange, remember that aluminium and acid react, and that your citrus cookies might have a bit of a metallic taste to them.

 Always look for cookie sheet pans that are light in color and shiny so they reflect the heat, rather than absorbing it.

-Lightweight cookie sheet pans are very inexpensive, and they’re great if you’re making cookies with children and they want to help lift the pan into the oven.
-However they’re not considered to be the best cookie sheets.
+Lightweight cookie trays are very inexpensive, and they’re great if you’re making cookies with children and they want to help lift the pan into the oven.
+But, they’re not considered to be the best cookie sheets.
 They can easily buckle when exposed to high temperatures.

 A heavy duty cookie baking sheet will keep its shape in the oven and, if cared for properly, should last a lifetime.